 WHO WAS NANO NAGLE?

 Nano (Honoria) Nagle was born in Ballygriffin, County Cork, Ireland in 1718.
 She was the founder of the Presentation Sisters and pioneer of Catholic education in Ireland.
-Her family were devout Catholics who had managed to hold on to their land in penal times, when landownership and education were forbidden to Catholics.
+Her family were devout Catholics who had managed to hold on to their land during the oppressive Penal Law times, when landownership and education were forbidden to Catholics.
 During her time in the convent Nano struggled with the problem of what to do about the poor in Ireland.
 Finally Nano decided that she could be of more use to the poor by actively helping them rather than by prayer alone.
+Nano's motto was "Not Words But Deeds."

 She returned to Cork, Ireland in 1750 to set up the first of her schools.
 It was based in Cove Lane and although Catholic schools were illegal at that time it soon had several hundred pupils.
 Nano's first school was a mud cabin in a very poor part of town.
 Nano Nagle spent all of her considerable fortune on establishing schools for the poor of Cork.
 In the school the children were taught to pray, work, read and write.